PF

 Instructions

-1. 1Turn the Instant Pot on to Sauté mode.
-Add the chicken carcass pieces and sauté for 2-3 minutes, or until browned and pieces begin to stick to the bottom of the pot.
-Press the cancel button to turn off the heat.
+2. 2Turn the Instant Pot to Sauté mode and add the rotisserie chicken meat.
+Sauté over medium-high heat for 2–3 minutes until browned and pieces begin to stick to the bottom of the pot.
+Press cancel to turn off heat.

-4. 4Once the pot has reached high pressure, the display will begin to count down 30 minutes.
-When 30 minutes is up, it will beep and switch to "keep warm" mode.
-Press the cancel button and allow the pressure in the pot to reduce naturally (this takes about 15 minutes).
-You'll know the pressure is at a safe level and it's okay to open the pot when the silver float valve on the lid has fallen down and is no longer elevated.
-Open the steam release valve, then carefully open the lid.
+4. 4Once the pot reaches high pressure, the display will count down 30 minutes.
+When the timer beeps and switches to keep warm mode, press cancel.
+Allow pressure to reduce naturally (about 15 minutes) until the silver float valve on the lid falls and is no longer elevated.
+Open the steam release valve carefully, then open the lid.

 Nutrition — Per Serving